microsoft/Azure_Kinect_ROS_Driver/README.md

 ## Building

-The Azure Kinect ROS Driver uses catkin to build.
+The Azure Kinect ROS Driver uses colcon to build.
 For instructions on how to build the project please see the [building guide](docs/building.md).

 ## Join Our Developer Program